European Research Academy on

 In 2024, Róisín was awarded a Fellowship from the DZNE to establish her own independent research group, ‘Translational Neuroimmunology’.
 The group make use of preclinical models and clinical samples to uncover how environmental factors like diet contribute to the progression of dementia.
 Róisín and her team are particularly interested in the role of chronic innate immune activation and metabolic signaling pathways in this process.

 My journey into neuropathology began during my medical biology training, a passion that drove my academic career to become a Principal Investigator at Amsterdam UMC.
 There, my research group made significant discoveries regarding the fundamental causes of neurodegenerative diseases using human brain tissue from donors.
 In particular, we contributed to the knowledge on inflammation and the role of cellular stress mechanisms, such as the unfolded protein response (UPR), in Alzheimer's disease.
+Beyond my research, I have actively contributed to the field as Editor-in-Chief of Acta Neuropathologica Communications and as an advisor for Alzheimer Nederland, fostering connections between foundational science and broader research communities.

 Recently, I transitioned from academia to industry, joining Roche in Basel.
 My current focus is on translating mechanistic insights from human neuropathology into practical applications, contributing to the development of new drugs for Alzheimer's patients.

 My journey into neuropathology began during my medical biology training, a passion that drove my academic career to become a Principal Investigator at Amsterdam UMC.
 There, my research group made significant discoveries regarding the fundamental causes of neurodegenerative diseases using human brain tissue from donors.
 In particular, we contributed to the knowledge on inflammation and the role of cellular stress mechanisms, such as the unfolded protein response (UPR), in Alzheimer's disease.
+Beyond my research, I have actively contributed to the field as Editor-in-Chief of Acta Neuropathologica Communications and as an advisor for Alzheimer Nederland, fostering connections between foundational science and broader research communities.

 Recently, I transitioned from academia to industry, joining Roche in Basel.
 My current focus is on translating mechanistic insights from human neuropathology into practical applications, contributing to the development of new drugs for Alzheimer's patients.